 I know what you’re thinking – grease and line?
 Remember, we’re going for a foolproof method here.
 Do you really think that sticking can take place with lining and greasing?
 I think not!

 That said, the next step is to line the pan.
 Don’t skip this step.
-Even if it does nothing more than making it easier for you to move your cake from the pan to a cooling area, use it when baking your cake.
+Even if it does nothing more than make it easier for you to move your cake from the pan to a cooling area, use it when baking your cake.

 Now, you have two options – parchment paper or a Silpat mat.
 Parchment paper is far more versatile and can accommodate any type of pan.
 All you have to do is measure it and cut it, and voila!
 You’re on your way to stick-free cakes.